Quinnod345/eoschatai/METICULOUS-SETUP.md

 # Meticulous Recording Setup

-This document explains how Meticulous has been integrated into the EOS Chat AI application to enable full application recording without authentication barriers.
+This document explains how Meticulous has been integrated into the EOSAI application to enable full application recording without authentication barriers.

 ## Overview